StarbucksSangha/StarbucksSangha/info.md

 title: StarbucksSangha.NET info
 published: True
 ---
-<font size="-1">a/o 9/6 - This document is just in the beginning rough draft phase.</font>

 ## Buddhism has 3 gems...

 <b>The Buddha</b> is your inspiration.
 Because the Buddha was albe to attain peace of mind, we have the confidence we can too.